Chat with us, powered by LiveChat

 Obeying the court directive on an intervention order is a great mollifying effort to make.
 The next step should be to seek a competent legal service to reverse the application.

-A police check is "better appreciated" the closer the time it is to when you were issued.
+A Nationally Coordinated Criminal History Check is "better appreciated" the closer the time it is to when you were issued.
 It contains all the convictions and records of the individual up to that point but has no expiry date.

 However, most organisations/recruitment agencies will not accept a check older than 3 months.
 Some also require regular updates of the checks from their employees e.g. every year or so.